 Mailers are subject to a fine if they conceal letters or other mail of a higher price in mail sent at a lower price without paying the correct postage on the enclosures (18 USC 1723).

 Except under 9.3.2, all enclosures mailed with a bound publication must be bound into the publication or securely affixed to a page of the publication.
 Enclosures mailed with an unbound publication must be combined with, and inserted within, the publication.
-Subject to payment of the applicable postage, separate and independent pieces of nonincidental First-Class Mail and pieces of Standard Mail may be mailed as enclosures with Periodicals publications.
+Subject to payment of the applicable postage, separate and independent pieces of nonincidental First-Class Mail and pieces of USPS Marketing Mail may be mailed as enclosures with Periodicals publications.

-a.
-The enclosure and the Periodicals materials are totally enclosed in an envelope or plastic or paper wrapper; or the enclosure and the Periodicals materials are inside a sleeve and the enclosures are inserted within the publication and held by tension or secured to prevent separating from the publication while in the mail.
+- The enclosure and the Periodicals materials are totally enclosed in an envelope or plastic or paper wrapper; or the enclosure and the Periodicals materials are inside a sleeve and the enclosures are inserted within the publication and held by tension or secured to prevent separating from the publication while in the mail.

-c.
-If enclosed in a plastic wrapper or polybag, the Periodicals publication is the top or bottom piece, faces out, and its title is visible.
+- If enclosed in a plastic wrapper or polybag, the Periodicals publication is the top or bottom piece, faces out, and its title is visible.

 An incidental attachment or enclosure must be closely associated with or related to the piece to which it is attached or in which it is enclosed; must be secondary to that piece; must not encumber postal processing; and must require First-Class Mail postage if mailed separately.
-Incidental First-Class Mail matter may be enclosed in or attached to Periodicals matter, Standard Mail merchandise (including books but excluding merchandise samples), Parcel Select, and Package Services matter.
+Incidental First-Class Mail matter may be enclosed in or attached to Periodicals matter, USPS Marketing Mail merchandise (including books but excluding merchandise samples), Parcel Select, and Package Services matter.
 The attached or enclosed incidental matter may be mailed at the applicable postage price of the host piece with which it is attached or enclosed.
 Incidental First-Class Mail matter includes a bill for the product or publication, a statement of account for past purchases, and a personal message or greeting included with a product, publication, or parcel.

 A mailer may combine into one parcel separate and distinguishable pieces of Media Mail and Bound Printed Matter for the same addressee, if these combined pieces form a regular machinable parcel as defined in 201.7.5.

 Presorted prices may be claimed, subject to the applicable preparation standards.
-If Presorted prices are claimed on both subclasses, the mail must be prepared under the standards for Bound Printed Matter in 265.5.0 for flats and 265.5.0 for parcels.
+If Presorted prices are claimed on both subclasses, the mail must be prepared under the standards for Bound Printed Matter in 265.5.0 for flats and 265.8.0 for parcels.

-a.
-If placed on the outer wrapper, polybag, envelope, or cover of the host Periodicals publication, the marking must be set in type no smaller than any used in the change-of-address notice in the identification statement.
+- If placed on the outer wrapper, polybag, envelope, or cover of the host Periodicals publication, the marking must be set in type no smaller than any used in the change-of-address notice in the identification statement.